Traditional Moroccan Breakfast: What to Eat for Breakfast in Morocco

 Fried Eggs

-Khlea is a special kind of dried meat that’s a bit salty.
+Khlii is a special kind of dried meat that’s a bit salty.
 We cook the eggs with chunks of this flavorful meat, olive oil, and cumin.

 Moroccan green and black olives